ZeroSync/ZeroSync/docs/README.md

 ## Project assistance

-If you want to say **thank you** or/and support active development of Beerus:
+If you want to say **thank you** or/and support active development of ZeroSync:

 - Add a [GitHub Star](https://github.com/ZeroSync/ZeroSync) to the project.
-- Tweet about the Beerus.
+- Tweet about the ZeroSync.
 - Write interesting articles about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com/) or your personal blog.

 Together, we can make ZeroSync **better**!